kedro-org/kedro/docs/source/resources/migration.md

 ```

 #### Dataset renaming
-In 0.19.0 we renamed dataset and error classes in accordance with the [Kedro lexicon](https://github.com/kedro-org/kedro/wiki/Kedro-documentation-style-guide).
+In 0.19.0 we renamed dataset and error classes to follow the [Kedro lexicon](https://github.com/kedro-org/kedro/wiki/Kedro-documentation-style-guide).

 * Dataset classes ending with `DataSet` are replaced by classes that end with `Dataset`.
 * Error classes starting with `DataSet` are replaced by classes that start with `Dataset`.